roboticist-tav/diego_documentation/docs/tasks/newton_loop.md

 ## There is a Beginning to Everything

 To start the Persian Chain we need one active agent and two loitering agents.
-We also have starting positions. `alif` will be the first active agent starting at waypoint `x9` to go along rosary `perimeter_cc` (on route `perimeter`), `be` and `pe` be will be the loitering agents, and they will loiter around waypoints `x5` and `x6` respectively...
+We also have starting positions. `alif` will be the first active agent starting at waypoint `x9` to go along rosary `perimeter_cc` (on route `perimeter`), `be` and `pe` be will be the loitering agents, and they will loiter around waypoints `x5` and `x6` respectively…

 ```Diego